simon-dengler/coding-project/tasks.md

 * There are bugs - find and fix them
 --> bug in host and port declaration for frontend to allow CORS in property file (removed underscores) --> Endless loop in frontend result.tsx: Added useEffect Statement to API-Call
-* To display better ads we need more data - extend the form with more inputs and store the data in the database --> Added favourite Animal und Zodiac Sign to provide targeted ads
+* To display better ads we need more data - extend the form with more inputs and store the data in the database
+--> Added favourite Animal und Zodiac Sign to provide targeted ads
-* At the moment anyone can use our app - implement authentication with a registration process --> backend done,
+* At the moment anyone can use our app - implement authentication with a registration process
+--> backend done, frontend done.
 * Filling in the same data over and over again is annoying - prefill some of the form from the login data
+-->
 * Who wrote that code? - Improve the code quality